moriahtao/EmuStock/README.md

 * Qianli Ma:

 ### Description
 EmuStock is a social platform of stock market game playing.
-Users execute stock transactions with virtual credits, which is given at the beginning of each challenge season.
+The system admins hold challenge seasons, during which users execute stock transactions with given virtual credits.
+When the season ends, players get a ranking among friends and the global publics.

 ### Actors
 For this online stock emulator, the actors can be *buyers* and *administrators*.